solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 10\.
 Padmasambhava.
 The teacher is holding the thunderbolt, the cup and the magic sceptre.

 In front of the four gates of the outside wall are seen the four king-guardians.
 Outside the wall we see:

+11\.
+Yi-dam Guru drag-dmar.
+The deity is seen dancing on two crouching human bodies, brandishing the thunderbolt and a crab.
+The color of the body is red.
+The deity wears the tiger skin, and the garland of human skulls.

+12\. mKa-'gro seṅ-ge gdoṅ-čan.
+The ḍākiṇī is dancing on a human body.
+She has the head of a lion and is holding the thunderbolt, the cup and the magic sceptre.
+Her body is blue.

+13\. mGon-po ma-liṅ nag-po.
+The deity is seen brandishing a spear and holding the cup.
+The color of the body is blue.
+The deity wears the garland of heads, and the tiger skin round her waist.

+14\.
+Sam-yas rtshe dmar-po.
+The deity is riding a horse and spearing a human body.
+In the left hand the deity has a cup.
+The color of the body is red.

+Round the palace are seen flying nymphs.
+Radiant rainbows emerge from the palace, forming on their end clouds on which are enthroned rJe-btsün Mi-la, rJe-btsün Mar-pa and a Tantric form of the Bodhisattva Samantabhadra with his śakti.

+On the lower part of the painting, is represented the Rākṣasī world.

+The king of the rākṣasīs (Tib.
+Srin-po'i rgyal-po) is seen seated on a throne in front of a building whose roofs are crowned with human skulls.

+The king is preaching to a number of rākṣasīs seated in front of him; some of whom are offering him baskets and cups.

+Notice the rākṣasī devouring a human body; another is seen drinking human blood out of a cup, amidst mountain scenery.

+Curious are the strings, resembling the Tibetan kha-btags or ceremonial scarfs, on which human souls are crossing the stream towards the paradise of Padmasambhava.
+Some of these souls have already crossed and are seen praying to the teacher.
+Others are still in the Rākṣasī world, waiting for their turn.
+The strings are held by woman-figures dressed in the costume of nymphs.

+On the rocky side of the island, on which the paradise is situated, are seen caves with meditating hermits.

+The painting is of a very fine execution, both in design and colors.
+It is the work of a Lhasa artist.
+Notice the peculiar way of painting the clouds, and the slight coloration of the background, characteristics which are always found on paintings produced by Lhasa artists.

+Painting Nr.
+29 (24 1/2 x 16 1/4).

+This painting represents the same subject as the previous one.
+The composition is slightly different.
+Above the palace of Padmasambhava is seen Śākyamuni assisted by Dīpaṅkara, the previous Buddha, and Maitreya, the future Buddha.

+The painting is slightly damaged.

+---

+# Rgyal-ba Tsoṅ-kha-pa.

+The following series of paintings (Nrs.
+30-36) represents the rGyal-ba Tsoṅ-kha-pa in various attitudes.
+This series of paintings is the work of a modern artist belonging to the Shigatse school.
+All the seven paintings come from the Rongphug Monastery, recently visited by the Mount Everest Expedition.

+Like Padmasambhava, rGyal-ba Tsoṅ-kha-pa has a firmly established type in Tibetan iconography.
+The great Reformer can always be recognized by his pronounced nose, and we are told that this was a characteristic feature of Tsoṅ-kha-pa's face.
+His opponents called him the "Amdo-man with the big nose" (Tib.
+A-mdo sna-bo čhe).
+It is the only instance of portrait art that can be recalled in the history of Tibetan art.

+The images of rGyal-ba Tsoṅ-kha-pa are exceedingly numerous.
+He is one of the "four suns" of Northern Buddhism (Śākyamuni, Nāgārjuna, Atīśa, and Tsoṅ-kha-pa) and is often represented in a triad with Nāgārjuna and Atīśa.
+Frequently the Reformer is seen together with his two principal pupils, rJe-tshab-rje and mKhas-grub-rje.
+On images he wears the yellow cap (šva-ser) of his sect and a red brown monastic robe, often covered with golden designs (sometimes the color of the robe is yellow).
+Two lotus flowers, usually seen behind him, support the sword and the book.

+Painting Nr.
+30 (26 3/4 x 19).

+rGyal-ba Tsoṅ-kha-pa is seen seated on a lotus throne.
+His right hand is making the sign of attestation and is holding the stalks of the two lotus flowers supporting the sword and the book.
+The left hand is holding the alms bowl.

+Round the central figure we see scenes from the youth of Tsoṅ-kha-pa.
+In one of these scenes the parents of Tsoṅ-kha-pa are seen bringing their son before a lama, probably lama Rol-pa'i rdo-rje, who accepted Tsoṅ-kha-pa as pupil and gave him the name of Kun-dga sniṅ-po.

+Notice an image of Yamāntaka, the Yi-dam of the dGe-lugs-pa sect, and the image of Buddha surrounded by sixteen great Arhats.

+Painting Nr.
+31 (26 3/4 x 19).

+rGyal-ba Tsoṅ-kha-pa is seen seated on a lotus throne in front of a pond out of which emerges an alms bowl on a lotus flower.
+With his right hand he makes the sign of argumentation, with his left one he is holding a book, wrapped in a piece of cloth according to the Tibetan custom.

+Behind him are seen the two lotus flowers supporting the sword and the book.
+The central figure is surrounded by numerous preaching scenes which serve to illustrate the legend of Tsoṅ-kha-pa.

+Painting Nr.
+32 (26 3/4 x 19).

+rGyal-ba Tsoṅ-kha-pa is seen in the middle.
+With his right hand he is making the sign of fearlessness and is holding the stalks of the two lotus flowers with the sword and the book.
+His left hand is holding a book.
+Round the central figure are represented numerous monastic scenes.

+Painting Nr.
+33 (26 3/4 x 19).

+Tsoṅ-kha-pa is seen in the middle, seated on a lotus throne.
+His right hand makes the sign of charity and is holding the stalk of the lotus flower supporting the sword.
+His left hand is holding an amṛta vessel and the stalk of the lotus flower supporting the book.

+Round the central figure are numerous preaching scenes.
+Notice in the left corner the image of the eleven-faced Avalokiteśvara, which is adored by four monks.

+rGyal-ba Tsoṅ-kha-pa is seen in the attitude of Vajrasattva.
+He is holding in front of his chest the thunderbolt and the bell.
+Behind him are the usual lotus flowers with the sword and the book.

+Round the central figure, numerous scenes probably taken from the Life of Tsoṅ-kha-pa.
+Notice the image of Yamāntaka, assisted by the Bodhisattva Mañjuśrī and Akṣobhya.
+Below the Yi-dam are seen different forms of Yama, god of death (from left to right: Čhos-rgyal phyi-sgrub, Čhos-rgyal naṅ-sgrub, and Čhos-rgyal gsaṅ-sgrub).

+Painting Nr.
+35 (Pl.
+17) (26 3/4 x 19).

+Represents rGyal-ba Tsoṅ-kha-pa in the attitude of a Tantric lama.

 ...